For functionality specific to the Unreal Editor and some in-depth knowledge, check out https://docs.unrealengine.com/en-us/Engine/Editor.

 If you do not have a video live feed, turn on "Debug Video Input" in World Settings > Pixotope World > Debug Configuration

-To avoid clipping of the compositing plane with the floor, convert the floor object to "VS floor"
+To avoid clipping of the compositing plane with the floor, add an additional horizontal compositing plane slightly above the floor by

 No input visible on the video output?